Tammy Lynn Sytch: Smoky Mountain Wrestling (1992–1995)

 Sytch started out traveling with her boyfriend Chris Candido to make some extra money.
 In late 1992, she signed a six-month deal with Smoky Mountain Wrestling.
 She first appeared onscreen as Tammy Fytch in 1993.
 She played a villain, who idolized Hillary Clinton.
 In her first storyline with the company, she threatened to file a sexual discrimination lawsuit due to the lack of prominent positions offered to females.
 In June 1993, an unnamed Sytch made a cameo appearance at Eastern Championship Wrestling's Super Summer Sizzler Spectacular event.
+By this time, she had already dropped out of college to pursue her full-time wrestling career.

-Sytch managed Brian Lee to the Heavyweight Championship and also began accompanying Candido in his matches.
-By May 1994, she was managing the two men as a tag team, which won the Tag Team Championship from The Rock 'n' Roll Express.
-Both Sytch and Candido, however, left the promotion in early 1995 for jobs with the World Wrestling Federation (WWF).
+Sytch managed Brian Lee to the SMW Heavyweight Championship and also began accompanying Candido in his matches.
+In March 1994, she and Lee faced Dirty White Boy and Dirty White Girl in a series of mixed tag team matches, culminating in a street fight between the two teams at Bluegrass Brawl II in April 1994.
+In May 1994, she began managing Lee and Candido as a tag team, which won the SMW Tag Team Championship from the Rock 'n' Roll Express.
+In July 1994, she, Candido, and Lee faced the Rock 'n' Roll Express and Bambi in a series of six-man tag team matches.

+Both Sytch and Candido left SMW in early 1995 for jobs with the World Wrestling Federation (WWF).